Infineon/TARGET_CY8CKIT-145-40XX/README.md

 ## Overview

-The PSoC 4000S Prototyping Kit enables you to evaluate and develop with Cypress's fourth-generation, low-power CapSense solution using the PSoC 4000S device.
+The PSoC 4000S Prototyping Kit enables you to evaluate and develop with Cypress's fourth-generation, low-power CAPSENSE solution using the PSoC 4000S device.

 ![](docs/html/board.png)